 Mahabis is a footwear company based in London, United Kingdom.
-The people behind the brand believe that footwear is interesting because they “carry us through life”.
-They wanted to use slippers, the world’s most comfortable shoes, to turn them into something that is a little more functioning as well, without compromising on the comfort.
+The people behind the brand believe that footwear is interesting because it “carry us through life”.
+They wanted to use slippers, the world’s most comfortable shoes, to turn them into something that is a little more functioning as well, without compromising on comfort.

 The first thing that one notices when they hop onto Mahabis’s Commerce website designs is how professional it looks.
 Their shoes are broken down into various parts, lining up each of the parts that eventually makes the shoes, giving you a clearer idea of what you’re paying for, through an animated scroll.

-It’s a wonderful looking website that is absolutely pleasing to the eyes.
+It’s a wonderful-looking website that is absolutely pleasing to the eyes.

 The Horse is a curated collection of leather lifestyle goods, based in Sydney, Australia, and owned by husband and wife Scott and Amy Hawkes.
 It was started by them in 2009, more than a decade ago.